 Drive north out of the town of Rifle on CO Hwy 13 for 7 miles.
 Just past mile marker 7 there is a pull off on the right with a gated, BLM trail that leads to the Arch.
 Follow this obvious trail for about 25 minute of mostly easy walking until you get to a set of log benches by the trail.
 You will be close to the arch and walls at this point.
 Bush whack left off of the trail at the benches heading towards the varnished walls.
 An intermittent trail leads along the base of these walls, passing the climbs as you go.

 Weather station 1.3 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rifle Arch:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rifle Arch:

 Featured Route For Rifle Arch

 Fuzzy Babies 5.8- 5b 16 VI- 14 VS 4c CO

 The hardest moves are at the bottom.
 This route is very typical of other routes around the arch.
 The sandstone has sharp, ridge features and flakes that tend to pull off if you don't handle them gently.
 After the first few bolts, the route eases up and it is an easy cruise to the bolts at the top.
 There are two bolts without chains.
 There is potential for more pitches if one was so inclined to add more bolts.
 We named this route in dedication to our dogs, the Fuzzy Babies....[more]
 Browse More Classics in CO

 The Playground (Rifle Arch can be seen on the Righ...